Study in Germany

 The DAAD offers the most extensive scholarship programme.
-It supported 2,580 international doctoral candidates in 2008.
 Also a number of foundations support international candidates approved for the doctoral process.
 A database of scholarships offered by various German organizations can be found at www.funding-guide.de

 What is a DAAD Scholarship like and how can I apply for it?

 - Collect general information about DAAD scholarships.

-- Once you have the letter of acceptance from your supervisor/admission letter from your university, check Scholarship & Funding for current offers by DAAD and application details.
+- Once you have the letter of acceptance from your supervisor/admission letter from your university, check application details and complete the procedure.

-- The application deadline is 1st October of the current year for a PhD beginning in the next year.
+- The application deadline is around the 1st of October the current year for a PhD beginning in the next year.
 The exact date varies depending upon your country of origin.